 A man may opt for a vasectomy if he does not want to impregnate someone in his lifetime.
 However, most of them experience lower abdominal pain after vasectomy as a response to their body’s fast healing, resulting in inflammation and secondary pain.
 But what is it really like after a vasectomy procedure?
 Is the pain bearable?
-Is it serious?
-Can it be relieved?
+Is there relief?

 Continue reading to find out.

 Post-vasectomy pain syndrome (PVPS) is a continuous or intermittent testicular pain lasting more than three months.
 About 1–2% of men who undergo a vasectomy experience this discomfort, which leads to some form of medical treatment.

 In some cases, the pain may begin within one month following the procedure and continue for years following the surgery.
 Pain can be ongoing and short-lived and resolved with anti-inflammatory tablets, but can also become chronic.
 It can be mild to moderate chronic pain and in rare cases, patients may experience debilitating pain.
 But do not worry because there are treatments used for PVPS.

 The experience of lower abdominal pain after a vasectomy is only indicative of your body’s response to the healing process, which includes some inflammation and secondary pain.
 Typically, it is mild discomfort for 5-10 days and occurs in the scrotum area, but can also affect the groin or lower abdomen.

 PVPS symptoms range from mild to severe and are as follows:

 - Continual genital pain